wp-plugins/affiliates/readme.txt

 11. Affiliates Registration Widget - Lets visitors sign up to your affiliate program, fully automated.
 Also available as a shortcode to embed on pages.
 12. Affiliates Registration Widget - Visitor's view of the form.
 Also available as a shortcode to embed on pages.
 13. Affiliates Registration Widget - View of a visitor's successful form submission to join the site's affiliate program.
+14. Generated Affiliate Area page - This is what an affiliate sees on the page when logged in.

 == Changelog ==

+= 1.3.2 =
+* 14 Day Charts added in overview showing referrals, visits and hits for the last 14 days.

+= 1.3.1 =
+* Added Affiliate Area page generation button in Affiliates > Options.
+* Added more shortcodes: [affiliates_login_redirect], [affiliates_logout].
+* Improved shortcodes to support nesting.

 = 1.3.0 =
 * Added new shortcodes: [affiliates_is_affiliate], [affiliates_is_not_affiliate], [affiliates_url], [affiliates_referrals]